 1. Does your medical school partner with community organizations to promote planetary and environmental health?
-3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-1 The institution partners with community organizations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
+Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
+Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
+The institution partners with community organizations, but the medical school is not part of that partnership.
+No, there is no such meaningful community partnership.

 Score explanation: Geisel does not have consistent partnerships with organizations involved in environmental health.
 Students can independently volunteer with Willing Hands, a local gleaning organization that recovers nutritious food from supermarkets and helps grow nutritious food for pantries in the region.
-Involvement with this organization is largely student directed.
+Involvement with this organization is largely student-directed.
 Additionally, there is the opportunity for students to join the new organization New Hampshire Healthcare Workers for Climate Action.
-Dartmouth College partners with community groups like Sustainable Hanover to work on getting the town of Hanover, NH to 100% renewable energy sourcing.
+Dartmouth College partners with community groups like Sustainable Hanover or the Upper Valley Adaptation Workgroup to work on getting the town of Hanover, NH to 100% renewable energy sourcing.

 2. Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
+O The institution/medical school have not offered such community-facing courses or events.

-0 The medical school has not offered such community-facing courses or events.
+Score explanation: In April 2022, Medical Students for a Sustainable Future partnered with other student groups, including Geisel Yoga, Global Health Scholars, and the Meditation Group, to plan an

-Score explanation: In April 2022, Medical Students for a Sustainable Future will be partnering with other student groups like Geisel Yoga, the Wilderness Medicine Interest Group, Global and Urban Health Scholars, and the Meditation Group to plan an Earth Day Celebration Event which will take place at the Dartmouth Organic Farm.
-The goal is for this event to continue annually.
-Students from Geisel, The Dartmouth Institute, faculty from the medical school and hospital, and other members of the community can take part.
+Earth Day Celebration Event at the Dartmouth Organic Farm.
+We hope to continue this event annually.
+Students from Geisel, The Dartmouth Institute, faculty from the medical school and hospital, and other members of the community participated.
 This event is open to the community, but was not created with community members as the intended audience.
-However, since this event has not taken place as of the submission of this report card, we scored this metric as a 0.